drrosa/laff_lde/README.md

 2. Press `Windows key`, search for *git bash*, and open it up.

-3. Run the following commands (hint: use the `Insert` key to paste the command in git bash):
+3. Run the following commands in git bash (hint: copy each command and then use the `Insert` key to paste it):
 **`git clone https://github.com/rosatamsen/laff_lde.git ~/laff_lde`
 `cd ~/laff_lde && chmod +x config/win.sh`
 `config/win.sh && source ~/.profile`**